PrimozGodec/ImageColorization/README.md

 3. You can find colored images in `/data/image/colorized` directory.

+Colorization take some time and is dependent on your GPU or CPU specifications.
+You will see progress bar that show you how far you are with colorization.

 ## Video colorization

-For automatic image colorizing follow those steps:
+For automatic video colorizing follow those steps:

 1. Copy images into `/data/video/original` directory